Tuesday, December 16, 2008

 What three questions do you wish your YP or youth workers would have asked the teens in your youth group?

-• Questions that pin-point where a teen’s faith lies – holding them accountable to
+- Questions that pin-point where a teen’s faith lies – holding them accountable to

-• “What can I pray for you for?”
+their walk with God.
+Like, “What did you read in the Bible this week?” - “What can I pray for you for?”
 It’s great to know someone’s there for you.

-• Also, so many teens have questions they want to ask, but they don’t feel comfortable
+- Also, so many teens have questions they want to ask, but they don’t feel comfortable

 asking them.
 There are so many things we’d like answers to – like dating, family